RubenGres/blog/src/posts/gouvx.md

 # Goal of the project

-The end foal of this project is to build a ✨**Retrival Augmented Generation (RAG)** ✨ system.
+The end goal of this project is to build a ✨ **Retrival Augmented Generation (RAG)** ✨ system.
 Basically I want the user to ask my bot about something and the bot will search its database for relevant documents.
 From the gathered info it shoud be able to give a precise reply based on known sources.

 # Gathering the data